|CNY Hiking HOME PAGE||Northville-Placid Trail||West-Central Adirondacks||Camping in Moose River Plains|

 Cedar River Flow Area - This scenic area is a popular car top boat launching site and primitive camping area.
 This area is also known as the Wakely Dam Recreational Area.

 Moose River Plains Wild Forest serves primarily as a remote hiking ground offering backcountry camping, fishing and hunting opportunities.
 From several different roads, a variety of trails are offered.
 Below is a list of some of the trails in the Moose River Plains Wild Forest.
 Also look for some maps below.

 Hiking in Moose River Plains Wild Forest

 Trails off Moose River Plains Road (Most trails have yellow discs.)

 Sly Pond Trail is a 7.2 mile trail that climbs a portion of Little Moose Mountain before descending to Sly Pond.
 The pond is one of the highest bodies of water in the Adirondacks.
-There are two trailheads for this long trail, one off Moose River Plains Road that requires a ford of the South Branch of the Moose River and off Otter Brook Road.
-Expect blow downs and a challenging adventure.
+There are two trailheads for this long trail, one off Moose River Plains Road that requires a ford of the South Branch of the Moose River and the other off Otter Brook Road.

-Lost Ponds Trail offers a hike leading to a still water area on Summer Stream, continuing to a fishing pond and a pleasant picnic spot.
+Lost Ponds Trail offers a hike leading to a still water area on Summer Stream, continuing on to a scenic pond and a pleasant picnic spot.

-Pine Grove Creek Trail is an old trace off the main Lost Ponds Trail that leads just over two miles to the headwaters of Pine Grove Creek.
-The old trace is no longer maintained and requires a major bushwhack.
+Pine Grove Creek Trail is an old trail off the main Lost Ponds Trail that travels just over two miles to the headwaters of Pine Grove Creek.
+The old trail is no longer maintained and requires a major bushwhack.